WACAP provides a Promise Child grant for adoptions of children 7 years or older. To learn more, please see our Financing Adoption page.

 At school, Evan’s teachers notice how much he wants to be a helper and how much he enjoys one-on-one attention.
 He is supported by an IEP and spends time in both a self-contained and a regular special education classroom.
 His academic and social skills are about 1-2 years behind his peers.
 Evan’s teacher states that, “He is desperate to be loved and to please – he would do anything I ask him to do and tries very hard for me.”

 Upon first meeting Evan, folks notice how sweet he is.
 They may also pick up on some of his delays and notice his speech.
 He can sit and carry on a conversation but may provide responses that aren’t related to what is actually being discussed.
 He really likes to talk though, and he asks lots of questions.

 Evan needs a family who understands how to nurture and support him, and provide him opportunities for challenge and success.
 Some of Evan’s specific challenges are related to understanding action and consequence combined with a high level of impulsivity.
 Evan’s team believes he would do best in a two-parent family because of the amount of redirection and supervision he needs, although single parents are welcome to inquire too!
 Any family configuration will need a strong support system.
 Evan loves one-on-one attention but would be okay with older kids who are able to understand why Evan struggles in certain areas.
 Evan is a sincere, fun-loving kid with a good heart.

-To learn more about Faith, watch her video clip.
+To learn more about Grace, watch her video clip.